Hofstra/Northwell Gynecologic Oncology Fellowship Training Program

 We accept one fellow in training per year.
 The goal is to train fellows to be physician-scientists as well as outstanding clinical gynecologic oncologists.

-Fellows begin their first year of training with research in the nationally renowned laboratories at Cold Spring Harbor or the Feinstein Institute for Medical Research.
+Fellows begin their first year of training with research in the nationally renowned laboratories at Cold Spring Harbor or the Feinstein Institutes for Medical Research.
 All fellows are required to attend and complete two graduate level courses during the research year including but not limited to basic epidemiology and statistics and clinical trial development.

 Clinical training in gynecologic oncology, medical oncology and radiation oncology is done in the second and third years of training.
 Fellows play an integral role in the clinical practice of gynecologic oncology at Hofstra/Northwell.
 They serve as first assistants on all oncology surgical cases under the direct supervision of a gynecologic oncology faculty.
 We have seven (7) board certified gynecologic oncologists.
 A very large volume of minimally invasive (robotic and laparoscopic) and open surgery is provided during the two years of clinical training including advanced pelvic surgery, upper abdominal procedures, diaphragm and peritoneal resections, colorectal, urologic and pelvic exenteration procedures.
 The management of complicated surgical and medical patients is provided through the daily care of our inpatients and exposure to the outpatient gynecologic oncology clinic.

 The fellows are expected to coordinate all aspects of patient care, lead the weekly treatment planning conferences and are valuable members of the clinical care team.
 They play a major role in the supervision and instruction of our dedicated residents and medical students.

 Gary L. Goldberg, MD

 Andrew William Menzin, MD